-The answer, as mostly, depends on a conceptual delimitation (more or less what Euclid himself did when borrowing from earlier writers the "definition" of a line as "a length without breadth").
-At least the Greeks were not the first to use arguments when teaching mathematics.
-They may, however, have been the first to make mathematical argument an endeavour on its own.
+The answer, mostly, depends on a conceptual delimitation (more or less what Euclid himself did when borrowing from earlier writers the 'definition' of a line as 'a length without breadth').
+The Greeks were not the first to use arguments when teaching mathematics.
+They may, however, have been the first to make the mathematical argument an endeavour on its own.

 Let us return to the Old Babylonian school.
-In a way the pertinence of the above cut-and-paste manipulations is in no need of proof, it is "obvious" that they lead to the result - just as we feel no need for proof when manipulating an algebraic equation (for simplicity excluding negative numbers):
+In a way the pertinence of the above cut-and-paste manipulations is in no need of proof; it is 'obvious' that they lead to the result - just as we feel no need for proof when manipulating an algebraic equation (for simplicity excluding negative numbers):